 The Beauty of Owning a Ferret

-their very appearance, many people tend to mistake them for rodents but they are actually a cross between a
+many people tend to mistake them for rodents but they are actually a cross between a cat and a

 During earlier times ferrets were used to hunt down, or dig out rabbits from their burrows.
 But nowadays they are